echoreader/wildgreen.blog/src/content/posts/8-ways-to-generate-electricity.md

 This field is the frontier of **renewable energy**.
 The energy density is high, but the engineering challenges of building durable equipment in a harsh, corrosive saltwater environment are significant.

+> Interested in more eco‑focused topics?
+Explore [Is Public Transportation Better for the Environment?](https://wildgreen.blog/is-public-transportation-better-for-the-environment/) for another angle on sustainability.

 ### At a Glance: How We Generate Electricity

 | Method | Primary Energy Source | Key Mechanism | Renewable? |